vcita/developers-hub/entities/license/md/directoryOffering.md

 ## DirectoryOffering

-Grants a directory permission to sell a specific offering.
+The directoryOffering represents the association of a directory with an offering, allowing the directory to provide the underlying product to its businesses under a specific commercial agreement.

-### Properties
+## Properties

 | Name | Description | Type | Required |
 | --- | --- | --- | --- |